MartinGeisse/grumpyrest/doc/howto-override-type-converters.md

 should be trimmed automatically, and if it is empty (possibly becoming empty by trimming), then it should be treated as `null`.
 Now we have a problem: While we could easily change the record constructor of `DisplayName` to trim its arguments, we can not make it turn the enclosing `NullableField` into a nullish state if the string is empty.
-We need to override the converter for `NullableField<DisplayName>` to do that -- but we still want the original behaviour for `NullableField<...>` with any other type argument.
+We need to override the deserializer for `NullableField<DisplayName>` to do that -- but we still want the original behaviour for `NullableField<...>` with any other type argument.

+    At this point, you might get confused about the terms "converter" and "deserializer".
+A "converter" is both a serializer and deserializer at the same time, since for most types, it is convenient to have a single class do both conversions.
+Grumpyjson really doesn't care if they are the same or different, but provides a convenience method to register a converter for both operations.

+    In our example, you'll have to write only the special deserializer for `NullableField<DisplayName>`.
+The serializer for `NullableField.class` is the standard one, and the serializer and deserializer for `DisplayName.class` can be auto-generated the normal way.

 Doing that is actually quite simple.
 The deserializer registry allows to register a deserializer for an arbitrary type, including generics with specific, concrete type arguments such as `NullableField<DisplayName>`.
 For that, we